 Oklahoma has a big problem with wild hogs, in fact, most of the southern states have this problem.
 So if you are planning to raise pigs then make sure that there is no way that they can get out of the enclosure, if they start wandering around on the street then you will get fined.
-Most people think of Oklahoma as being an agriculture state, the truth is that the agriculture industry in this state is fairly small when you compare it to the neighboring states.
+Most people think of Oklahoma as being an agricultural state, the truth is that the agriculture industry in this state is fairly small when you compare it to the neighboring states.

-Oklahoma used to have very fertile lands a long time ago, but due to excessive farming, the soil became so infertile that not even grass was growing, this lead to the 1930’s Dust Bowl where most of the state was covered in dust.
-During this period a lot of people have left the state, most of them started farming again in Kansas where the problem was not that severe.
+Oklahoma used to have very fertile lands a long time ago, but due to excessive farming, the soil became so infertile that not even the grass was growing, this led to the 1930’s Dust Bowl where most of the state was covered in dust.
+During this period a lot of people left the state, and most of them started farming again in Kansas where the problem was not that severe.
 If you are looking for a state which is near the east coast then check out my recent article Off grid living in Pennsylvania ( Quaker state ).